-Manoeuvre: Displays a list of the next manoeuvres, POIs or TMCs on the route and pressing them brings up additional information a) Only shown when route guidance is not active or when predictive route guidance is active.
+Manoeuvre): Displays a list of the next manoeuvres, POIs or TMCs on the route and pressing them brings up additional information

-(FREQUENT ROUTES)a): Information on the user's most frequent routes.
+(FREQUENT ROUTES)^{a)}: Information on the user's most frequent routes.

 (Position): current vehicle position in coordinates and GPS status (satellite reception).